furaga/Unity-IMGUI-to-uGUI/README.md

 }
 ```

-a Button GameObject will be created automatically.
-Since the next frame, the above line (`DUI.Button(...)`) will reuse the object.
+a button object will be created automatically and the line will reuse the object since the next frame.

 ![Button](doc/Button.png)